aleksanderkoder/MildredEngine/README.md

 </p>

 # Mildred Engine
  An experimental C++ version of Mithril Engine.

-Mildred Engine is a game engine made for developing raycasted pseudo-3D graphics rendered video games.
+ Mildred Engine is a game engine made to facilitate easy development of raycasted pseudo-3D graphics rendered video games.
 Built on top of Simple Direct Media Layer.